The quartic integrability and long time existence of steep water waves in 2D: The main results on the structure of the water wave equation

 compute further by using \eqref{dte}, \eqref{eq:Gj}, \eqref{q2} and Proposition~\ref{prop:cif}, we obtain

 where

 for $l=-1, 0,\dots, j-1$, by Proposition~\ref{prop:G}.

 Observe that $\frac d{dt} E_j(t)$ is quartic with a few desirable features: 1. the integrands depend only on the spatial derivatives of the quantities $\bar Z_t$, $\frac 1{Z_{,\aa}}$ and $\Thj$; 2. it has remarkable symmetries, with the order of derivatives evenly distributed among the factors: we note that $D_\aa\Tha=\bar Z_t$.
-This should allow us to derive optimal low regularity estimates.
-However our main interest here is to find a quartic correcting functional for $E_j(t)$, so that the time derivative of the corrected energy functional is quintic and can be controlled by the scaling invariant norm $\nm{\frac1{Z_{,\aa}}-1}_{\dot H^{1/2}}+\nm{Z_{t,\aa}}_{L^2}$ and norms involving only derivatives of orders higher than the scaling and prove long time existence of the solutions.
+This should allow us to readily derive very low regularity estimates.
+However our main interest here is to find a quartic correcting functional for $E_j(t)$, so that the time derivative of the corrected energy functional is quintic in terms of the spatial derivatives of the quantities $\bar Z_t$, $\frac 1{Z_{,\aa}}$ and $\Thj$ and prove the new long time existence result.
 The feature of $\frac d{dt} E_j(t)$ allows us to do so, thanks to a few additional observations on the structure of the water wave equation.

 We note that by \eqref{2dinterface}, $-i\,\frac1{Z_{,\aa}}+i= \bar Z_{tt}+\text{\it quadratic}$, and by \eqref{qa}, $D_\aa \Theta^{(k)}=D_t^{k}\bar Z_t+\text{\it quadratic}$.
 Let\footnote{Observe that for any function $f=f(\aa,t)$, $\mathfrak D_t f=D_t f$ and $\mathcal Pf=(D_t^2+i\,\frac{A_1}{|Z_{,\aa}|^2}\partial_\aa)f=:\mathfrak P f$, where $\mathfrak P$ is defined in \eqref{op}.}